r-dug/r-dug/README.md

 Welcome to my GitHub profile!
 I'm passionate about web development, team collaboration, and artificial intelligence.
 This GitHub profile presents my varied persuits in code and software development.

-## 🚀 About

-- 🐍 Python enthusiast
-- 🌐 Full-stack web developer.
-- 🤖 Enthusiastic about AI, machine learning, and their real-world applications.

 ## 💻 Technologies & Tools

 These are some of the tech stacks I've enjoyed working with.